Brandon Webb: Retirement

-Pitches
+Pitching style

-Webb was mainly known for his sinker, regarded on a par with Roy Halladay and Chien-Ming Wang's as among the game's best sinkerballers.
-He threw it in the 87–91 mph range, a curveball (72–75), changeup (77–80), and occasionally a cutter against left-handed hitters.
+Webb was mainly known for his sinker, regarded to be on par with Roy Halladay and Chien-Ming Wang's as among the game's best sinkerballers.
+He threw it in the 87–91 mph range, a curveball (72–75mph), changeup (77–80mph), and occasionally a cutter against left-handed hitters.

-Webb's sinker made him an effective at groundball pitcher, with one of the best ground ball/fly ball ratios in the game, at more than 3.5:1.
+Webb's sinker made him an effectivegroundball pitcher, with one of the best ground ball/fly ball ratios in the game, at more than 3.5:1.
 His changeup could be useful for getting swinging strikes, yielding a 55% whiff rate in the 2008 season.

 Personal life

 Webb and his wife, Alicia, make their home in Ashland, Kentucky.
-He decided to stick close to home for college, attending the University of Kentucky in Lexington.

 In December 2007, the Kentucky Transportation Cabinet renamed a section of U.S. Route 60 the "Brandon Webb Highway" in honor of Webb.

-In 2005 Webb established Brandon Webb's K Foundation, a charity that aims to "improve the lives of critically and chronically ill children throughout Arizona by providing daily support and life changing experiences."
+In 2005, Webb established Brandon Webb's K Foundation, a charity that aims to "improve the lives of critically and chronically ill children throughout Arizona by providing daily support and life changing experiences."